-Effexor is an antidepressant used to treat the symptoms of major depressive disorder.
-The interaction between this and alcohol can be dangerous to one’s health, possibly resulting in far-reaching health implications, addictive effects, and sudden death.
-Therefore, it is highly advised against mixing these two substances.
-Always consult your doctor to understand the risks associated with consuming alcohol while on Effexor.
+The interaction between the antidepressant medication Effexor and alcohol can be dangerous to one’s health, possibly resulting in far-reaching health implications, addictive effects, and sudden death.
+It is important to consult with your prescriber about the risks of using alcohol with Effexor.

 What Is Effexor & How Does it Work?